Managed WordPress Hosting vs. Shared Hosting: What’s Actually Worth Paying For?

 Grab 5 Tips to Keep Your WordPress Website Safe!

 I want to share an example from my own client work.
-A client’s site was slow—not catastrophically, but noticeably.
+A client’s site was slow, not catastrophically, but noticeably.
 We had already done the optimization work on her end: images compressed, caching configured, everything that should have moved the needle.
 The site still dragged.

 When I looked at her hosting plan, I found the issue.
 She was on a shared plan with a monthly visitor limit, and her growing traffic was pushing against it.
 She had been just over the limit for the past several months, and I believe the host was throttling performance.

-Once we migrated her to a managed host with actual headroom for her traffic volume, the speed difference was immediate.
+Once we migrated her to a managed host with actual room for her traffic volume, the speed difference was immediate.
 More importantly, her ability to grow her traffic (which was the whole goal) was no longer being quietly capped by her infrastructure.

 I work across different hosts depending on what a client’s site actually needs.
 Here’s where I land on each.